 4 Traits of Motivational Leaders Who Keep It Real

 As someone who finds talent for a living I see leadership from both sides of the desk.
 I partner with leaders, many of them are VPS or CEOS, who are staffing up management ranks, or perhaps dealing with the difficult job of replacing a team member who isn’t working out.
 And I work tirelessly and advocate for job seekers with leadership credentials and aspirations.
-This both-sides-now view has taught me a lot about what it takes to be an inspirational, motivational leader.
+This both-sides-now view has taught me a lot about what it takes to be inspirational, motivational leaders.
 And while there are many leadership books out there pushing various principles or approaches, in my experience it really boils down to four key attributes.

 The single most important trait of an effective leader is emotional intelligence from my perspective, what author and psychologist Daniel Goleman has boiled down to four ‘capabilities’: self-awareness, self-management, social awareness and social skill.

 It’s amazing, in this hyper-social and connected world, how few people exhibit emotional intelligence.
 Many who aspire to leadership are intensely self-aware (driven by an inner vision and ambition) but lack the capacity to be socially aware: they’re just tone-deaf when it comes to the people around them.

 The ego can do harm to even the best leaders.
 The world seems to only revolve around their needs and not those around them.
 They may be able to manage their actions, but have no skills to manage the actions of others.

 Motivational leaders are tough to find (believe it or or not), so I try to focus my practice on seeking out talented people with the following four attributes:

 1. Ability to read people: both the said and unsaid.

 Leaders must be able to hear everything, which means they need to be an expert at picking up not only the nuances of spoken language but also able to read body language.
 Careful listening really helps.